GeorgeNAL/NALathletics-blog/_posts/2020-06-09-collegiate-track-and-field-spending.md

 A month later, Perelman - via an anonymous benefactor - reported some of <a href="http://www.thesportsexaminer.com/lane-one-final-federation-finance-data-found-as-world-athletics-financial-data-leaked-lots-of-reserves-but-lots-more-spending/">World Athletics’ financials for 2018</a>.
 The global sporting organization for track & field had $45.7 million in revenue and $68.1 million in expenses in 2018.
 Events and “sport development activities” accounted for $20 million of their expenses.

 So, once more with feeling: the global federation for track & field took in as much money in 2018 as 18 NCAA Division I schools lost as a group.
 The United States’ federation took in less than that.
-Each component of the NCAA - Division I FBS, Division I FCS, Division I schools without football, Division II and Division III - spent more than World Athletics, as did the total NAIA.
+Each component of the NCAA - Division I-FBS, Division I-FCS, Division I schools without football, Division II and Division III - and the NAIA spent more than World Athletics.

 And, with the exception of Division I-FBS and Division I without football, they operated with positive revenue - unlike World Athletics.